What to do when an applicant for an individual health policy failed to complete the application properly

 Life Insurance Lawyers Recover for Misrepresentation on Application

-If you are a beneficiary and have already been denied benefits based on an alleged misrepresentation or fraud regarding the information on the life insurance application, contact the Boonswang Law Firm to discuss the steps that we can take together to ensure you receive the full value of your policy.
+A life insurance company normally has 2 years to contest information on an application.
+If you are a beneficiary and have already been denied benefits based on an alleged misrepresentation or fraud regarding the information on the application, contact the Boonswang Law Firm to discuss the steps that we can take together to ensure you get paid.